 Dyeing is process where dyes are taken to a solubilized condition and applied from an aqueous medium.

-Pigment dyeing is not really dyeing in the truest form.
-As, pigment molecules are just seat onto the top of the fabric with the help of binders.
+Pigment dyeing is not actually dyeing in the truest form.
+As, pigment molecules are just seat onto the top of the fabric in accordance with binders.

 With the addition of anionic dispersing agents that imparts a slightly negative charge, thus the foundation for pigment dyeing is created.

-When a positively charged cationic pre-treatment is added to the fiber, a magnetic bond is formed.
+Here a magnetic bond is produced with the addition of a positively charged cationic pre-treatment to the fiber.
 With the addition of a cationic binder the process completes.
 The binder is added to “lock” the pigment in place.

 Properties of Pigment